sentialabs/sentialabs.com/_posts/2018-05-25-ecs-calculator.md

 ❗️You can also find this information in yaml format [here](/assets/files/2018-05-25-ecs-calculator/ec2-instance-list.yml) 👈

+If the selected values for the CPU and Memory assigned to the container are not quotients of the CPU and Memory values that the instance provides, you will end up with empty blocks of unused resources.
 The solution is to make the optimal choice of the EC2 instance type with its budgeted CPU and Memory units to efficiently fit ECS containers in the instance based on the data from the table.
 Therefore, it is important to first have some insight into the limits of CPU and Memory reservation.

-The CPU units can be reserved with soft limit because containers can burst above their provision.
+The CPU assignment is a soft limit which means that containers can burst above their provision.
 One container can burst above its allocated units if no other containers are taking up resources.
 Besides, containers also share their unallocated CPU units with other containers on the instance with the same ratio as their allocated amount.

 It is also useful to understand how your container can effectively use the memory resources.The ECS memory resource model is more complex then the CPU resource model and allows you to configure both memory reservations and memory limits.
 You can see the whole concept below: